Venomahmed/book-management/README.md

 ## Performance and Scalability

-- Pagination is implemented for list endpoints.
+- Server side pagination implemented for /v1/books/filter
 - Database queries are optimized and do not show signs of inefficiencies.

 ## Testing